ChanGarrickT/ECS273_Firefighting/README.md

 ## Description
 This is a tool to visualize historical weather and damage information for California wildfires between 2013 and 2019.
 It can also make predictions of damages of future wildfires with user-provided weather information as input.
 We hope the ease of use of this tool is helpful for civilians and experts alike in understanding wildfire risk.

+The data scraping script, along with gathered data, is located in `/Wildfire_Historic_Data`.
+Pickle files for the model are located in `/server/models`.

-The functional parts of this repository are divided into two directories: `client` for front-end code, and `server` for back-end code.
+The functional parts of this repository are divided into two directories: `/client` for front-end code, and `/server` for back-end code.
 The front-end utilizes React and D3, while the backend utilizes FastAPI, MongoDB, and Scikit-Learn.
-Additionally, the public data we have gathered is located in `Wildfire_Historic_Data`.

 **Note:** Our tool works best on 1080p resolution or higher.